brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 C#
 ----

-For C# only Windows is currently supported.
+For C#, only Windows is currently supported.

 You are able to install the latest release from `Nuget <https://www.nuget.org/packages/brainflow/>`_ or build it yourself: